 To access the Westons Cider website we just need to verify you are of legal drinking age in the country you live in:No Yes I am

-4. Cross into the field and directly opposite you will see a gate to a road (Watery Lane).
-Turn left onto the road and then right into another orchard, signposted on your right.
+5. Cross the field to a pedestrian gate into a road (Watery Lane).
+Turn left and then right into another orchard, signposted on your right.

-5. Continue following the footpath through a couple of traditional orchards before emerging into a younger, ‘bush orchard’.
-Walk ahead through the gaps in the trees to the opposite side.
+6. Walk straight ahead through a couple of traditional orchards, separated by a stile, before crossing a further stile into a younger, ‘bush orchard’.
+Walk straight ahead through the gaps in the trees to the opposite side.

-6. At the far end of the orchard you emerge into a field.
-Turn diagonally left and head for the far left of the field.
+7. At the far end of the orchard cross a stile and bridge into a field.
+Bear diagonally left and head for the far left of the field.
+Pass through a wide gateway and continue with the hedge on your right.

-9. Continue straight ahead down a darker tunnel of trees.
-The woodland to your left is an older orchard showing you what can happen if the trees are left to go wild.
+9. Continue straight ahead down a dark tunnel of trees.
+The woodland to your right is an older orchard showing you what can happen if the trees are left to go wild.
 When you emerge there is a house on your right and a tree plantation on your left.
 Walk straight up the track for 500m.

-10. At the end of the lane turn right onto the road, around an uphill bend.
+10. At the end of the track turn right onto the road.

 11. After approx 200m, the road sweeps up and round to the right, but take the left hand turn and follow this lane uphill for a further 300m.

-12. At the waymark post on your right go through the gate and walk along the right hand side of the orchard.
-At the far end follow the fence as it turns steeply uphill for a short distance to a stile on your right.
+12. At the waymark post on your right go through the gate, walk along the right hand side of the orchard and follow the fence as it turns steeply uphill for a short distance to a stile on your right.

 13. Walk up the left hand of the meadow.
 This is a species rich grassland that is great for insects and other wildlife.
 Towards the top look back for beautiful views of the Malvern Hills and towards Ledbury.

-15. Turn right and walk up the lane for 200m before taking a track on your left immediately before the white building.
-Continue for 200m.
+15. Turn right up the lane for 200m before taking a track on your left immediately before the white building & house.
+Continue on this track for 200m.

-18. Walk ahead with the hedge on your left (and some more great views of the Malvern Hills) for about 100m.
+17. Walk ahead with the hedge on your right (and some more great views of the Malvern Hills) for about 100m.

-20. Walk down the track.
-For a short way to a waymark post on the left and take the footpath that goes straight down through a field, passing close to a group of oak trees in the middle of the field.
+19. Take the path downhill, passing close to a group of oak trees in the middle of the field.

-21. When you reach the road, walk downhill for 400m, back to Westons Cider Mill and the start point.
-Time for some well deserved refreshments and a rest!
+20. When you reach the road, walk downhill for 400m back to Westons Cider Mill and the start point.
+Time for some well-deserved refreshments and a rest!

 Herefordshire Wildlife Trust is the largest membership-based wildlife organisation in the county, dedicated to inspiring people about wildlife, acting as a wildlife champion and creating wildlife havens.